Estate Planning

 I received a note from a concerned wife.

-Her husband had purchased the home in which they reside two years before they were married.
-Throughout their marriage, she contributed to paying the mortgage and paying bills associated with its upkeep; however, she discovered that he was writing a Will giving the home to his children instead of her.
+Throughout their marriage, she contributed to paying the mortgage and paying bills associated with its upkeep.
+However, she discovered that he wrote a Will that gave the home to his children instead of her.

 She asked: Is it legal for him to leave the property to his children instead of me?